blurpy/transistor-tester/README.md

 ## Firmware

 There are 2 different firmware choices for the transistor tester.
 The original is the k-firmware.
 The tester comes with version 1.12k (quite old), and the newest is 1.13k.
-The k-firmware is no longer being developed.
+Development of the k-firmware is currently on hold.
 It's been forked into the m-firmware, which is rewritten and with additional features, and still under active development.

 The k-firmware source is available [here](https://www.mikrocontroller.net/svnbrowser/transistortester/Software/trunk/), with precompiled firmware for the AY-AT in the [mega328_color_kit](https://www.mikrocontroller.net/svnbrowser/transistortester/Software/trunk/mega328_color_kit/) directory.
 There is also a Makefile there with the correct parameters.
 The source of the m-firmware is available [here](https://www.mikrocontroller.net/svnbrowser/transistortester/Software/Markus/), but only as tarballs.
 There are no precompiled versions.
 Both firmwares can also be found [here](https://github.com/madires/Transistortester-Warehouse/tree/master/Firmware).